theatre-js/theatre/packages/dataverse/docs/GET_STARTED.md

 #### Updating the values of `Atoms`

-If you want to update the value of the `Atom`, you have to select first the property/subproperty that you want to update.
+If you want to update the value of the `Atom`, you have first choose the property/nested property that you want to update.
 Then you can use the names of its ancestor properties in an array to define the path to the property for the `setIn()` method:

 ```typescript